isaibrahim1/Quiz-App/README.md

 **Prerequisites:**

 * A GitHub account (sign up if you don't have one).
-* A GitHub repository containing your quiz game project.
+* A GitHub repository containing your quiz App project.

 **Steps:**

 1.  **Login to GitHub:** Go to [https://github.com/login](https://github.com/login) and enter your credentials.
-2.  **Navigate to your Repository:** Open the repository for your JavaScript Quiz Game (e.g., click on the project link).
+2.  **Navigate to your Repository:** Open the repository for your JavaScript Quiz App (e.g., click on the project link).
 3.  **Access Settings:** Click on the **Settings** button located near the top of your repository page.
 4.  **Go to Pages:** In the left-hand navigation menu, scroll down and click on **Pages**.
 5.  **Select Deployment Source:**